 If you can close your eyes and picture yourself on a tiny idyllic island village, with nothing but dense forest, deep blue sea and clear blue skies stretching out around you, perhaps you can picture yourself on Cocodrilo.
 At a small sparse island shop, the only things one can buy are local rum in a glass bottle, shampoo sachets, basic groceries and the Cuban version of coca cola.

-Yet when I snorkelled – with my host on the island and a long-term volunteer – into the deep blue sea that surrounds the island, I discovered a different story.
+Yet when I snorkelled – with my host on the island and a new friend volunteering in Cuba long term – into the deep blue sea that surrounds the island, I discovered a different story.
 The seabed was littered with plastic bags, beer cans of international brands, shampoo bottles, cigarette buts, plastic straws and menstrual pads.
 Diving freestyle, we retrieved this plastic trash – only to see more of it appear a couple of days later.
 You probably know that our planet is 70% water, and most of what we consume these days comes in plastic.
 Turns out, only 9% of all plastic is recycled.
 Where does the rest go?
 Unfortunately, into our oceans.

 Aesthetics aside, the plastic trash often gets lodged in corals, spreading harmful bacteria and damaging coral tissue.
 Worse still, swallowing this plastic has caused the death of many dolphins, whales and other marine creatures; a sea turtle even choked to death when a plastic straw got stuck in its nostril.